-The North Vancouver School District uses various technologies to execute business functions and to communicate with parents.
+The North Vancouver School District uses various technologies to execute business functions and to communicate with parents/guardians.
+The district is also committed to providing educational programming that embraces technology, while also maintaining privacy and safety.
 All of the technology systems used by the school district meet the requirements of the BC Freedom of Information and Protection of Privacy Act.
 All content is stored within Canada, the school district maintains full control of all content at all times, and each system has robust encryption and security measures in place.
 The school district has put into place additional security features within each system and has implemented privacy processes to ensure personal information is protected at all times.

-Here are the technology systems used by parents and/or students within the North Vancouver School District:
+Technology systems used by parents/guardians and/or students within the North Vancouver School District:

 MyEducation BC is a technology system designed and offered by the BC Ministry of Education.
 The system must be used by school districts to report enrolment information to the Ministry of Education.
 In the North Vancouver School District, the system is also used for daily attendance and report cards.
 Report cards are not printed; they are provided digitally through MyEducation BC.
 Some secondary schools also use the system for course selection.